 Cryptocurrency addiction is a very real illness that’s believed to be affecting thousands of people within the United Kingdom.
-Cryptocurrency addiction is a complicated form of gambling addiction.
-Cryptocurrency addiction is thus classed as a behavioural addiction.

 When cryptocurrency addiction arises, you tend to neglect all other areas of your life.
 Cryptocurrency addiction is particularly heartbreaking if sufferers also have a young family.

 Cryptocurrency addiction usually means sufferers are likely to neglect their spouse and children as a result of their addiction.
 It’s not surprising that cryptocurrency addiction is known to cause family breakdown.

 When you are addicted to cryptocurrency trading, you will become pre-occupied with making money via this means.
 It is not uncommon for those addicted to cryptocurrency trading to spend up to eighteen hours a day on this fixation.

 Cryptocurrency trading allows you to access a full suite of analytical data.
 This analytical data typically includes charts and graphs.
 Access to this data is perhaps why cryptocurrency trading is so addictive.
 These charts and graphs give you a false sense of control.
 This is not unlike gamblers who feel they are in control and able to ‘beat the house’ due to ‘skill’ despite the fact these people are entirely playing a game of chance.

 Like gambling, cryptocurrency trading will result in wins.
 These wins may account for many thousands of pounds.
 If you are a ‘normal person’ earning the average wage, then it’s likely you will view these early wins as life-changing.